 Hallucinogens and dissociative drugs which have street names like acid, angel dust, and vitamin K-distort the way a user perceives time, motion, colors, sounds, and self.
 These drugs can disrupt a person's ability to think and communicate rationally, or even to recognize reality, sometimes resulting in bizarre or dangerous behavior.
-Hallucinogens such as LSD, psilocybin, peyote, DMT, and ayahuasca cause emotions to swing wildly and real-world sensations to appear unreal, sometimes frightening.
-Dissociative drugs like PCP, ketamine, dextromethorphan, and Salvia divinorum may make a user feel out of control and disconnected from their body and environment.
-In addition to their short-term effects on perception and mood, hallucinogenic drugs are associated with psychotic-like episodes that can occur long after a person has taken the drug, and dissociative drugs can cause respiratory depression, heart rate abnormalities, and a withdrawal syndrome.
+Hallucinogens such as LSD and psilocybin cause emotions to swing wildly and real-world sensations to appear unreal, sometimes frightening.
+Dissociative drugs like PCP, ketamine, DXM, and Salvia divinorum may make a user feel out of control and disconnected from their body and environment.

+In addition to their short-term effects on perception and mood, hallucinogenic drugs are associated with psychoticlike episodes that can occur long after a person has taken the drug, and dissociative drugs can cause respiratory depression, heart rate abnormalities, and a withdrawal syndrome.
 The good news is that use of hallucinogenic and dissociative drugs among U.S. high school students, in general, has remained relatively low in recent years.
-However, the introduction of new hallucinogenic and dissociative drugs is of particular concern.
+However, the introduction of new hallucinogenic/dissociative drugs, such as salvia, is of particular concern.
+In fact, salvia is currently the most widely used drug in this class.

 NIDA research is developing a clearer picture of the dangers of hallucinogenic and dissociative drugs.
 We have compiled the scientific information in this report to inform readers and hopefully prevent the use of these drugs.

 Nora D. Volkow, M.D.
-Director National Institute on Drug Abuse Research Report Series HALLUCINOGENS AND DISSOCIATIVE DRUGS Including LSD, Psilocybin, Peyote, DMT, Ayahuasca, PCP, Ketamine, Dextromethorphan, and Salvia What Are Hallucinogens and Dissociative Drugs?

-allucinogens are a class of drugs that cause hallucinations-profound distortions in a person's perceptions of reality.
+Director National Institute on Drug Abuse allucinogens are a class of drugs that cause hallucinations-profound distortions in a person's perceptions of reality.
 Hallucinogens can be found in some plants and mushrooms (or their extracts) or can be man-made, and they are commonly divided into two broad categories: classic hallucinogens (such as LSD) and dissociative drugs (such as PCP).
-When under the influence of either type of drug, people often report rapid, intense emotional swings and seeing images, hearing sounds, and feeling sensations that seem real but are not.
-While the exact mechanisms by which hallucinogens and dissociative drugs cause their effects are not yet clearly understood, research suggests that they work at least partially by temporarily disrupting communication between neurotransmitter systems throughout the brain and spinal cord that regulate mood, sensory perception, sleep, hunger, body temperature, sexual behavior, and muscle control.
+When under the influence of either type of drug, people often report experiencing rapid, intense emotional swings and seeing images, hearing sounds, and feeling sensations that seem real but are not.